 Group 2B.
 Personality Type B.

 Question 21.
 A young man worked in a sawmill where they moved materials from one floor to another.
 They used a hoist that crashed every time the power went out.
-He had an idea to install a braking system that was held open when the power was on and clamped shut when the power went out.
-His idea was a flop and no one was interested.
-If this young man was a B-type what would he do:
+He had an idea to install a braking system held open when the power was on and clamped shut when the power went out.
+His idea was a flop, and no one was interested.
+If this young man was a B-type, what would he do:

 a.
 Continue working in the sawmill and wait for people to come to him.